 Frequently asked questions about Avoidance Actions

 What is the basis of an avoidance action?

 The Bankruptcy Code gives a trustee, a debtor in possession, a creditor’s committee or a liquidating agent for a debtor the right to recover avoidable transfers under the Bankruptcy Code.

 In layman’s terms, this includes a preferential transfer, a fraudulent transfer or an improper post-petition transfer by the debtor.

 Is there a statute of limitations?

 The statute of limitations for an avoidance action is two years from the date that debtor files bankruptcy or one year after the first trustee is appointed or elected if this happens before the end two years from the date the case is filed.
 Fraudulent transfers must be filed within this period even though the “look-back” period can be longer.
 Under Illinois law, the look-back period is 4 years.
-Under Wisconsin law, the look-back period is 6 years.

 Are there defenses?